-The traverse is most feasible, using mountaineering sense from South to North.
-North to South is significantly harder sans major bypasses.
+The traverse is most feasible, using mountaineering sense from south to north.
+North to south is significantly harder and most accounts report major bypasses.

 The traverse encompasses 9 named towers, from South to North: Cancer, Capricorn, the Gemini Twins, Taurus, Scorpio, Libra, Sagittarius, and Aries.